United Arab Airlines Flight 869 (1962)

 United Arab Airlines Flight 869 was an international scheduled passenger flight operated by a de Havilland DH-106 Comet 4C from Hong Kong via Bangkok to Cairo.
 On 19 July 1962 at 13:30 UTC, the plane departed from Hong Kong for the first leg of the flight with 18 passengers and 8 crew aboard.
 The flight was uneventful until commencing approach to Bangkok, when the plane crashed in the Khao Yai mountain range 96 km NE of Bangkok at 15:44 UTC.
 There were no survivors.

-The investigation found as a probable cause a sequence of mistakes in the navigation by the pilot-in-command, which "resulted in grave errors of time and distance in his computations".
+The investigation found a sequence of mistakes in the navigation by the pilot-in-command as a probable cause, which "resulted in grave errors of time and distance in his computations".

 Aircraft

 The aircraft was a de Havilland DH-106 Comet 4C with construction number 6464, delivered to United Arab Airlines in 1962.
 At the time of the accident, it had been in service with the airline for only three months.

 It was equipped with dual VOR receivers, Doppler and automatic direction finders.